cpske/ISP/testing/Selenium-intro.md

 [Test Automation using Selenium](https://blog.testproject.io/2019/07/16/set-your-test-automation-goals/) a good 8-part tutorial about automatic testing.
 Has explanations of the code.

-[Getting Started](https://selenium-python.readthedocs.io/getting-started.html) in [selenium-python.readthedocs.io](https://selenium-python.readthedocs.io/) has good explanation and easy to read.
+[Getting Started](https://selenium-python.readthedocs.io/getting-started.html) in [selenium-python.readthedocs.io](https://selenium-python.readthedocs.io/) how to install and start using Selenium.

+[Locating Elements](https://selenium-python.readthedocs.io/locating-elements.html) in the Selenium docs explains use of "By" with examples.

 [Web Automation with Python and Selenium](https://realpython.com/modern-web-automation-with-python-and-selenium/) automate a browser to play music on bandcamp.com, article on RealPython.com.